PSY1200 – Introduction to developmental psychology

 See also our information about resitting an exam.

 Candidates who resit exam to improve grade or have previous failed exam in course must take all parts of the exam again (both term paper and multiple choice test).
 Candidates are not allowed to hand in a rewritten term paper.
+It is prohibitited to chose same topic twice.

 Withdrawal from an examination